AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 A built-in implementation of this interface class is provided with class \alib{expressions;StandardRepository}.
 This implementation retrieves expression strings from
-1. Static resource strings as provided with module \alib_basecamp_nl and \ref alib_basecamp_resources "documented here".
+1. Static resource strings as provided with module \alib_camp.
 2. External configuration data, like command line parameters, environment variables, INI-files or any other custom resource that is attached to the configuration object.

-\note The second option is available only if the module \alib_config_nl is included in the
+\note The second option is available only if the module \alib_variables_nl is included in the
-      \alibdist.
+      \alibbuild.

 For the details of using the built-in implementation, consult the
 \alib{expressions;ExpressionRepository;reference documentation} of class \b ExpressionRepository.